programmfabrik/easydb-documentation/content/sysadmin/installation/_index.en.md

 docker login --username=$KONTONAME docker.easydb.de
 ```

 The above command will request you to enter your password. $KONTONAME is a placeholder.

+If login does not work and tries to connect to docker.io instead of docker.easydb.de, install the debian packages `gnupg2 pass gpg` and try again.

-The following commands will then be authorized:
+After login, the following commands will then be authorized:

 ```bash
 docker pull docker.easydb.de/pf/server-$SOLUTION